AntonioLujanoLuna/pyevo/README.md

 - `--trials`: Number of trials to run per algorithm (default: 3)
 - `--output`: Directory for output plots and data
 - `--benchmarks`: Benchmark functions to use (default: sphere, rosenbrock, rastrigin)
-- `--optimizers`: Algorithms to compare (default: snes, cmaes, pso)
+- `--optimizers`: Algorithms to compare (default: all available optimizers)

 ### Image Approximation Results